wanderloop/WanderlustAI/README.md

 * pyautogui for linux
 * mysql.connector for python
 * mysql workbench for linux
-* Chrome driver (For linux-64 bit) We have used 80.0 ,you can adjust depending on the chrome version that is avalible on your machiene.But u have to make changes inside code (Whatsapp_automation.py)
+* Chrome driver (For Linux-64 bit) We have used 80.0, you can adjust depending on the chrome version that is available on your machine.But u have to make changes inside code (Whatsapp_automation.py)
 * Chrome 80.0
 * numpy for python
 * scikit-learn 0.22.2